notofonts/noto-docs/src/miniarticles/NotoSansBhaiksuki.md

 # Noto Sans Bhaiksuki

-Noto Sans Bhaiksuki is a sans serif design for texts in the historical Bhaiksuki script.
+Noto Sans Bhaiksuki is a unmodulated (“sans serif”) design for texts in the historical Bhaiksuki script.

 Noto Sans Bhaiksuki contains 863 glyphs, 9 OpenType features, and supports 103 characters from the Unicode block Bhaiksuki.